Phil Stamp

 Philip Lawrence Stamp (born 12 December 1975) is an English former footballer, best known for his time with Middlesbrough and Heart of Midlothian.

+Biography

-He made his first-team league debut for Middlesbrough on 10 October 1993, at the age of 17, in a 2–0 defeat to Watford.
+Stamp made his first-team league debut for Middlesbrough on 10 October 1993, at the age of 17, in a 2–0 defeat to Watford.
 He started for Middlesbrough in the 1997 FA Cup Final defeat to Chelsea.

+After Middlesbrough, he played for Heart of Midlothian.
+A hugely popular player with Hearts, he had many highlights including a derby winner against Hibs.

-After Middlesbrough he played for Heart of Midlothian and Darlington, scoring a superb free kick for the latter against Shrewsbury Town. and including a match against Notts County when he played in goal for the second half.
+After Hearts, he played for Darlington, scoring a free-kick against Shrewsbury Town.
+He also played in goal for the second half of a game against Notts County.